aosabook/500lines/dagoba/chapter.md

 #### Unique

-If we want to collect all of Thor's grandparents' grandchildren -- his cousins, his siblings, and himself -- we could do a query like this: `g.v('Thor').in().in().out().out().run()`.
+If we want to collect all Thor's grandparents' grandchildren -- his cousins, his siblings, and himself -- we could do a query like this: `g.v('Thor').in().in().out().out().run()`.
 That would give us many duplicates, however.
 In fact there would be at least four copies of Thor himself.
 (Can you think of a time when there might be more?)

 To resolve this we introduce a new pipetype called 'unique'.
 Our new query `g.v('Thor').in().in().out().out().unique().run()` produces output in one-to-one correspondence with the grandchildren.